 - Title search

 - Credit Report fee

-Inactivity fee — If your lender requires you to use your HELOC on an ongoing basis, you may owe an inactivity fee if you go too long without withdrawing money from your HELOC.
+- Inactivity fee — If your lender requires you to use your HELOC on an ongoing basis, you may owe an inactivity fee if you go too long without withdrawing money from your HELOC.

-How to Reduce Your Home Equity Loan Closing Costs
+How to Reduce Your Closing Costs on Home Equity Loans and HELOCs

 - Negotiate with your lender.
 Depending on the lender, you may be able to negotiate your closing costs.
 “Fees such as underwriting, origination, and processing fees aren’t set in stone and can be negotiated with some lenders,” says Washington.
 Asking your lender to waive or reduce some costs could save you thousands of dollars down the road.